MuhammedGolec/ColdStart-Dataset/README.md

 2- Shilkov, Author: Mikhail.
 “Comparison of Cold Starts in Serverless Functions across AWS, Azure, and GCP.”
 Mikhail Shilkov, mikhail.io/serverless/coldstarts/big3/.
 Accessed 9 Oct.
 2023.

 3- Shahrad, Mohammad, et al. "Serverless in the wild: Characterizing and optimizing the serverless workload at a large cloud provider."
 2020 USENIX annual technical conference (USENIX ATC 20).
 2020.

+# License
+BSD-3-Clause.
+Copyright (c) 2023, Muhammed Golec.
+All rights reserved.

+See the License file for more details.